Jason Chimera: Playing career

 With the Blue Jackets, Chimera predominantly played left wing on the team's third line.
 He was usually centered by Manny Malhotra and spent significant time playing alongside right wingers such as Dan Fritsche and Trevor Letowski.
 However, Chimera began the 2008–09 season as the veteran presence on a line with rookies Derick Brassard and Jakub Voracek.

 He was a member of the 2007 Canadian IIHF World Championship team that won gold in a 4–2 win against Finland in Moscow.

-Chimera was traded to the Washington Capitals on December 28, 2009 for Chris Clark and Milan Jurčina.
-Chimera was re-signed a two-year contract extension with the Capitals on September 29, 2011.
+Chimera was traded to the Washington Capitals on December 28, 2009 for Chris Clark, the Capitals captain, and Milan Jurčina.
+The trade came less than two months after Capitals superstar Alexander Ovechkin was injured either during a scrum/fight with Chimera, or as Ovechkin exited the penalty box, colliding with Columbus' Raffi Torres.
+The injury was the longest of Ovechkin's career at the time, keeping him out of six games.

+On April 20, 2011, during the first round of the 2011 Stanley Cup playoffs against the New York Rangers, Chimera scored the game-winning goal for the Capitals to win Game 4 on the road in double overtime, 4–3, which is currently the longest playoff game victory in franchise history with a record time of 92:36.

 Chimera was re-signed a two-year contract extension with the Capitals on November 8, 2013.

 On July 1, 2016, Chimera signed a two-year deal as a free agent with the New York Islanders.
 During the subsequent season, Chimera played in his 1,000th game.

 In the 2017–18 season, his final season under contract with the Islanders, Chimera was dealt at the trade deadline to the Anaheim Ducks in exchange for Chris Wagner on February 26, 2018.

 While with the Capitals, Chimera was nicknamed “the Ice Cheetah” for his speed on the ice.